A Quick Guide to Credit Card Payment Processing

 Issuing Participants

-- Issuer: A financial institution or other commercial entity that that issues a credit or debit card to a cardholder.
+- Issuer: A financial institution, or other sponsored commercial entity, that provides credit or debit cards to cardholders and is responsible for managing the associated accounts.

 A two-sided transaction